 Chemical sedatives such as diazepam and valium act on the same mechanism in the brain as Valerian.
 Unlike chemical sedatives, Valerian does not lead to dependence and has a gentle, natural, soothing effect.

 Valerian is also a bitter healing plant which possess general digestive health benefits.

-(2) Passion flower soothes you after 30 minutes
+(2) Passion flower soothes in 30 minutes

 Like Valerian, passion flower benefits the nervous system by stimulating the production and secretion of the neurotransmitter, gamma-aminobutyric acid (GABA) in the brain.
 This neurotransmitter helps dampen overactive nerve functions.
 A GABA deficiency leads to anxiety and stress.

 The positive effects of passion flower begin 30 minutes after ingestion.
 While its healing properties are palpable, passion flower creates no chemical dependencies.

 A combination of the passion flower and valerian frequently appears as a remedy in traditional German herbal medicine.

 (3) Aromatherapy with Essential Oils